Aliases for PLCG2 Gene

 GeneCards Summary for PLCG2 Gene

 PLCG2 (Phospholipase C Gamma 2) is a Protein Coding gene.
-Diseases associated with PLCG2 include autoinflammation, antibody deficiency, and immune dysregulation syndrome and familial cold autoinflammatory syndrome 3.
-Among its related pathways are Platelet activation, signaling and aggregation and Metabolism.
-GO annotations related to this gene include signal transducer activity and phosphatidylinositol phospholipase C activity.
+Diseases associated with PLCG2 include Autoinflammation, Antibody Deficiency, And Immune Dysregulation, Plcg2-Associated and Familial Cold Autoinflammatory Syndrome 3.
+Among its related pathways are NF-kappa B signaling pathway and Fc-GammaR Pathway.
+Gene Ontology (GO) annotations related to this gene include obsolete signal transducer activity and phosphatidylinositol phospholipase C activity.
 An important paralog of this gene is PLCG1.

 UniProtKB/Swiss-Prot for PLCG2 Gene

 The production of the second messenger molecules diacylglycerol (DAG) and inositol 1,4,5-trisphosphate (IP3) is mediated by activated phosphatidylinositol-specific phospholipase C enzymes.
 It is a crucial enzyme in transmembrane signaling.

 Phospholipases are a group of enzymes that hydrolyze phospholipids into fatty acids and other lipophilic molecules.
 There are four major classes; phospholipase A, phospholipase B, phosphoinositide-specific phospholipase C and phospholipase D.